 What factors impact the price of bathroom safety?

 If you’ve shopped for bathroom safety products, you might have noticed some significant price differences on products that look quite similar.
 What makes one so much more expensive than the rest?

 One thing you might not notice about a bathroom safety product at first glance is its manufacturing details.
-Our products (both HealthCraft Products and Invisia Collection), for example, tend to be more expensive than our competitors.
-This is largely because we produce at smaller volumes and do a lot of our manufacturing and almost all of our assembly in Canada.
-Manufacturing labor is cheaper overseas and at higher volumes.
-Although typically, products made in North America have better warranties.
+Our products for example, tend to be more expensive than our competitors.
+This is largely because we put a lot of effort into the design and engineering of the products, do a lot of our manufacturing and almost all of our assembly in Canada.
+While manufacturing labor is cheaper in other overseas countries, we’re proud of our products, and stand behind our excellent quality and warranties.

 Other factors that can drive prices up on bathroom safety products are different materials and finishes.
 For example, stainless steel grab bars are more costly than aluminum ones, but they’re also rust-resistant, and therefore better suited to environments where there’s water.

 Rendering showing different finishes available for Invisia Collection’s Linear Bar (from top-to-bottom: chrome, brushed stainless steel, oil-rubbed bronze, matte black)

 Generally, the more custom finishes offered on any product, the more they will cost.
 But if matching the rest of your bathroom fixtures is important to you, it may be worth the price.

 Finally, safety products with smaller profiles or sleeker designs tend to cost more than more traditional or clinical-looking ones.
 Again, this has to do with manufacturing volumes, as well as materials and finishes.
 Some of the more unique products can also have patented elements that make them more expensive to produce.